williamhaley/ios7air-coredata-or-cdq-bug/README.md

 You can use this pull to see the differences between my app and the result of a `motion create PROJECT_NAME` that I ran on my machine.

 https://github.com/williamhaley/ios7air-coredata-or-cdq-bug/pull/1/files

+I've tried the `newclear` gem to get my environment to a clean state.